 Currently, Sam Snead has the most wins with 82.
-Woods is ranked in second place with 79 wins.
+Woods is just behind him with 81 wins.

 Woods was married to Swedish model Elin Nordegren from 2004 to 2010.
 The couple have two children, Sam Alexis (b.
 2007) and Charlie Axel (b.
 2009).

 Eldrick Tont Woods, better known as Tiger Woods, was born on December 30, 1975, in Cypress, California, the only child of an African-American Army officer father and a Thai mother.
 When Woods was a child, his father began calling him "Tiger" in honor of a fellow soldier and friend who had the same moniker.

 As a young boy, Woods learned to play golf.
 His father, Earl, served as his teacher and mentor.
 By the age of eight, Woods had become extremely proficient at the game, even showing off his skills on television shows such as Good Morning America.

 Woods studied at Stanford University, and won a number of amateur U.S. golf titles before turning professional in 1996.
 He shot to fame after winning the U.S. Masters at Augusta in 1997 — with a record score of 270 — at the age of 21.
 Woods was the youngest person to earn the title, and the first African-American to accomplish this feat.

 In his first appearance at the British Open later that year, Woods tied the course record of 64.
 The next few years brought even more successes, including four U.S. PGA titles, three U.S. Open wins, three Open Championship wins, and three U.S. Masters wins.